openshift/enhancements/enhancements/operator-sdk/downstream-operator-sdk.md

 ### Graduation Criteria

 Operator SDK will go out once the downstream builds work.
+The Operator SDK will be downloadable from the [Red Hat Developer page][rh-dev-page].

 ### Upgrade / Downgrade Strategy